Acrylic Machining: The Ultimate Guide for Beginners

 When turning in the inner surfaces, it’s called boring.
 And when turning is coupled with boring, we can classify them into a broader term known as “lathing”.

-Otherwise, you should know more machining methods as following:
+Otherwise, you should know more machining methods as follows:

 Acrylic Vs Polycarbonate Machining